crossplane/crossplane/design/one-pager-change-logs.md

 * To build further trust and confidence in Crossplane, we will log every operation that is performed on all managed resources
-* The managed reconciler will generate a record of each change made to an external system, as well as the state of the resource before and after the operation
+* The managed reconciler will generate a record of each change made to an external system, as well as the full desired and observed state of the resource before the operation is performed
 * Each change log entry will be sent over gRPC to a sidecar container in the provider pod, where it will be persisted as a standard pod log
 * Pod logs are a very standard location that allows many different tools to view